lucianacendon/simile/README.md

     python test_simile.py -config Path/to/config_file
 ```

-As another option, you may change the default config location by replacing `'default=config_test.ini'` with `'default=Path/to/config_file'` on `test_simile.py`.

 ## Preparing config files

 The library takes config files as input.
-On the reference config files (`config_train.ini` and `config_test.ini`), you'll find headers defined between `[]` and their respective variables listed right below.
+In the reference config files (`config_train.ini` and `config_test.ini`), you'll find headers defined between `[]` and their respective variables listed right below.
 [Here](https://github.com/lucianacendon/simile/blob/master/Reference.md) you can find documentation about headers and variable names to be used with these config files.

 You can also find a more detailed discussion about Simile and how it was a good fit for my application on my [project page](https://sites.google.com/view/smooth-imitation-learning/). <br>